christopherdent/VolunteerManager/notes.md

 NEXT SPRINT:-

--Make it so you can add a volunteer (Chair) when creating a group OR select from the list -Make it so you can add a group when creating a volunteer.
--get a group/:id/volunteers route up and running
+-Make it so you can add a volunteer (Chair) when creating a group OR select from the list -Make it so you can add a group when creating a volunteer. (from existing groups) -get a group/:id/volunteers route up and running
 -get a volunteer/;id/groups route up and running

+-Add volunteer to group should select from a list of existing volunteers